 That was over 3 years ago.
 I never did the chemo.
 I never did reconstructive surgery.
 My breasts are slightly different sizes now that the lump is removed.
 I have a beautifully dented scar to remind me that my right breast once got sassy and gave me lip.
 But that’s all it is now…a reminder.
 I’m healthy.
 I didn’t put myself and my family through a year of chemo hell.
 The cancer challenged me to a fight.
 I stood my ground.
 It retreated.
 I will always live in fear that it will return.
 I will forever wonder if a persistent headache, a pain, exhaustion, or anything out of the ordinary is a recurrence bearing my expiration date.
 I will always wonder if I will live to regret my rejection of chemotherapy.

 I see it.
-And I keep moving.
+It sees me.
+While we maintain our fighting positions – just in case – I also keep moving.
 I’m steering toward the future, focusing my energy on my family, and keeping my foot heavy on the gas.